 2.5.3.
 Tyre inflation pressure

+2.5.3.1.
 If the test vehicle is a vehicle subject to type approval according to this Regulation, the tyre inflation pressure shall be according to paragraph 2.2.2. of Annex 3.

+2.5.3.2.
+In other cases the tyre pressure shall be adjusted according to the manufacturers specification for the tyre load as selected according to paragraph 2.5.2.2. above.

 2.5.4.
 Preparations prior to testing